Why do Bitcoin have value?

 Although it’s not tangible, Bitcoin’s code gives it features of a traditional fiat currency like scarcity, divisibility, portability, fungibility, and recognizability.
 In addition, Bitcoin is decentralized, can be used without a middleman, provides some level of anonymity, is impossible to counterfeit, and has other features such as programmability.

-But the most important reason Bitcoin has value is that people want to use it to pay for goods and services, store their money, or simply speculate.
-The more the network of Bitcoin users and merchants grows and the more secure and advanced the system becomes, the bigger Bitcoin’s value can get.
+But the most important reason for current Bitcoin value is that people want to use it to pay for goods and services, store their money, or simply speculate.
+The more the network of Bitcoin users and merchants grows and the more secure and advanced the system becomes, the bigger Bitcoin’s value in USD and other currencies can get.

-But one point to remember is that all currencies, both traditional money and cryptocurrencies, can lose their value.
-In the case of Bitcoin, that could be due to a failure of its network, new regulations, better alternatives or anything else that discouraged people from using it.
+One point to remember is that all currencies, both traditional money and cryptocurrencies, can lose their value.
+In the case of Bitcoin value today, that could be due to a failure of its network, new regulations, better alternatives or anything else that discouraged people from using it.

 Have any suggestions about this entry?
 Let us know.